UW-COSMOS/cosmos-visualizer/README.md

 sets organized within the xDD API.
 Since all of the endpoint configuration is provided by the API, it has a much simpler configuration than the the standalone visualizer (for now).

-This application can be built locally using the above instructions, OR it can be built using `frontend-shared/Dockerfile.xdd`.
-The appropriate build/run instructions for a version running at `localhost:8080` are available in the `make xdd` command.

 This app is set up with continuous integration for development and deployment.
 The running app can be found [here](https://xdddev.chtc.io/set_visualizer).